SemanticMediaWiki/SemanticMetaTags/docs/README.md

 ## Configuration

-- `$GLOBALS['smtgTagsProperties']` array of tag, property assignments.
+- `$GLOBALS['smtgTagsProperties']` array of "tag => property" or "tag => callback"
+  assignments.
 If a given property has multiple values (including subobjects) on a wiki page, the values are concatenated into a single string separated by commas.
+-- callback is a function that ought to have the following signature:
+   `function( OutputPage $outputPage ): string`.
+This is the place to assign MediaWiki messages, page properties like its title or plain strings to tags.
 - `$GLOBALS['smtgTagsPropertyFallbackUsage']` in case it is set `true` then the first property that returns a valid content for an assigned tag will be used exclusively.